HVAC emergency in Chicago? Call Bernie's Heating & A/C Service now! Same-day service available for all heating and cooling emergencies.

 Our Availability

-During the 2023 Chicago heat wave, we received 300+ emergency AC calls over 5 consecutive days when temps hit 95°F+.
+During the 2023 Chicago heat wave, we recieved 300+ emergency AC calls over 5 consecutive days when temps hit 95°F+.
 Elderly residents were hospitalized.
-Top-floor apartments reached 110°F+.
+Top-floor apartments in Uptown and Rogers Park reached 110°F+.
 We dispatched 8 trucks and still had 6-hour wait times.
-That experience taught us why true 24/7 emergency AC service matters in Chicago—because AC failure during extreme heat is a genuine health emergency, not just an inconvenience.
+That experiance taught us why true 24/7 emergency AC service matters in Chicago - cause AC failure during extreme heat is a genuine health emergency, not just a inconvience.

-We're honest about response times.
-Here's what to expect based on when you call.
+Were honest about response times.
+Heres what to expect based on when you call.
+We dont make promises we cant keep.

 Goal: 2-4 hours for true emergencies (90°F+ outside, vulnerable occupants)